kerstin-w/Bike-World/README.md

                 id=self.id
             )[:4]
         ```

+        ````
+        def clean(self):
+        super().clean()
+        if self.sale and not self.sale_price:
+            raise ValidationError("Sale price is required.")
+        ```
 Product Model is related to Category.
 It represents the essential attributes and methods required to store and retrieve information about products.
 The get_gender_display method returns a display value for gender.
 The image_tag method generates a HTML image tag for the product image an is used in the Admin Panel.
 The get_related_products method retrives the first four products that belong to the same category as the current product and excludes the current product.
+The clean method makes sale_price a required field in case sale was set to true

 - **Profiles App:**
 - UserProfile